apacheignite/documentation/marshalling/binary-marshaller.md

 {
   "type": "warning",
-  "title": "BinaryArrayIdentityResolver hashing is NOT used by default in BinaryObjectBuilder", "body": "`BinaryArrayIdentityResolver` computes hash code in absence of a resolver set in configuration" }
+  "title": "BinaryArrayIdentityResolver hashing is NOT used by default in BinaryObjectBuilder", "body": "`BinaryArrayIdentityResolver` computes hash code in absence of a resolver set in configuration only when a binary object is created from a non binary form - `BinaryObjectBuilder` **does not** compute any hash code if resolver is not set for a type in configuration."
+}
 [/block]
 ##BinaryFieldIdentityResolver